-You can also take a look at some example projects from the 2017-2018 contest year.
+You can also take a look at some example projects from previous contest years.
 See what Indiana students have created in exhibits, performances, documentaries, websites and papers.
 Use them for inspiration, explore your interests, then begin your own project!

 Each year, the National History Day offices select a theme to guide project creation.
 The annual theme is broad enough for you to pick a topic from any time period of place.
 The theme helps guide you to look for the impact and significance of your topic in history.

 The 2021-2022 theme is Debate and Diplomacy in History: Successes, Failures, and Consequences.

 Some projects might include a situation where only debate OR diplomacy was involved.
 Regardless, you must determine whether one or both are present in your topic, identify how they transpired, and identify the successes, failures, and consequences of your topic.